Myron Mathisson

-Myron Mathisson (4 December 1897 – 13 September 1940) was a theoretical physicist of Polish and Jewish descent.
-He is known for his work in general relativity, for developing a new method to analyze the properties of fundamental solutions of linear hyperbolic partial differential equations, and proved, in a special case, the Hadamard conjecture on the class of equations that satisfy the Huygens principle.
+Myron Mathisson (4 December 1897 – 13 September 1940) was a Polish theoretical physicist who made early contributions to the theory of general relativity, particularly in the motion of spinning bodies and the analysis of hyperbolic partial differential equations.
+His work on the equations of motion for extended bodies influenced later formulations such as the Mathisson–Papapetrou–Dixon equations, and he made progress on aspects of the Hadamard conjecture in specific cases.

 Life and work

 Education

 Mathisson was born in Warsaw, 4 December 1897.
-He graduated from a Russian philological gymnasium with a gold medal in 1915.
+In 1915, Mathisson completed his secondary education at a philological gymnasium in Warsaw, graduating with a gold medal, a distinction awarded for academic excellence.
 He began his studies at the Faculty of Civil Engineering of the Warsaw University of Technology.
 Then, from 1917 he studied at the University of Warsaw where he graduated in 1924 under the guidance of Czesław Białobrzeski.

 Military service

 Between the years 1918–1919 he served in the military.

 Physics research

 In 1930, earned his doctorate at the University of Warsaw on the work of Sur le movement tournant d'un corps dans un champ de gravitation, and began to live there in 1932.
 He became a professor at the University of Kazan in 1936.
 The following year, he returned to Warsaw.
-He corresponded with Albert Einstein.
 In the years 1937–1939, he worked at the Jagiellonian University, under Jan Weyssenhoff.

-His works have been recognized by Wacław Dziewulski.
+Mathisson corresponded with Albert Einstein on theoretical aspects of relativity, as documented in archival correspondence.
 Niels Bohr invited him to Copenhagen.
-In 1939 he went to Paris, where he met with Jacques Hadamard, and to Cambridge, where he met with Paul Dirac who was impressed enough to publish his recent work posthumously, and to post his obituary.
+During his career he also interacted with Jacques Hadamard in Paris in 1939 and with Paul Dirac in Cambridge, England.
+Later, Dirac arranged for the posthumous publication of some of his work and wrote an obituary in Nature.

 In chronological order; M. Mathisson, A. Papapetrou, and W. G. Dixon contributed to the derivation of the equations for a spinning body moving in a gravitational field, now known as the Mathisson–Papapetrou–Dixon equations.